iotile/candidate_coding_challenges/cloud/README.md

 You can send us either a link to a Git repository, or a ZIP file by email.
 We expect you to provide:
- - a docker-compose file
+ - docker files (a docker-compose file, Dockerfiles if needed)
- - the django code
+ - the django code folder
  - a README to explain how to spawn your server and make the API requests